 One of my favorite, laziest crafty quickies is the braided garland: I can whip one up in just a few minutes.
 I love being able to customize my own colors for the changes of the seasons, and the braiding adds a crafty punch.

-I use paper ribbon/raffia, because I have a lot of it on hand for wrapping orders, but I've also used leftover yarn and that too works well.
+I use paper ribbon/raffia, because I have a lot of it on hand for wrapping orders, but Ieftover yarn also works well.
 Cut three strands 3 to 4 feet in length, depending on the length you want.
-Because of the braiding, it will wind up being a bit shorter than that.
-(Also, if you use yarn, you may want to double or triple up on the strands to make the garland thicker.)
+Keep in mind that it will be a bit shorter than that after the braiding.
+(Also, if you use yarn, double or triple up on the strands to make the garland thicker.)

 Hang it horizontally for a banner effect, or vertically for an up-down look.
 Use tiny clothespins or last minute washi clips to attach greeting cards, postcards, photos, artwork, and any other little whatevers you want to display.
 Or -- use it old-school style for the coolest wrapped gift in town.